 Get healthier, shinier, stronger and smoother hair with this easy DIY hot oil treatment.
 You probably have most of the ingredients already in the pantry.

-Treat yourself to softer, smoother, stronger, healthier hair with this easy DIY hot oil treatment.
+Treat yourself to softer, stronger, healthier hair with this easy DIY hot oil treatment.

-I can’t believe how nice my hair felt after doing this treatment.
-I didn’t want to stop touching it it was so soft and smooth.
+I can’t believe how nice my hair feels after doing this treatment.
+I didn’t want to stop touching it was so soft and smooth.

 And the frizz-ball that is my hair here in the sub-tropical climate, wasn’t looking so frizzy, despite the evening downpour and the humidity.

-This treatment can be used once a week for particularly damaged hair or once a month for a relaxing hair treatment.
-Combine it with a diy facial, some music and a cuppa for a real beauty spa experience at home.
+This treatment can be used once a week for particularly damaged hair or once a month for relaxing hair treatment.
+Combine it with a DIY facial, some music and a cuppa for a real beauty spa experience at home.

-Geranium Essential Oil – strengthens hair, regulates sebum secretion and balances oil in hair, promotes hair growth.
+Geranium Essential Oil not only smells deliciously like roses, but it also strengthens hair, regulates sebum secretion and balances oil in the hair, promotes hair growth.